One of the most basic forms of computer programming is the use of an assembler.

 NOT A ; watch register: contains 100!

-XOR instead of NOT
+HLTXOR instead of NOT

 in this case, the XOR instruction offers a remedy (for the inversion, but not for setting the carry flag): the XOR operation of any register with the constant value 0xFF causes a de facto inversion of the register content.